 CATEGORY REQUIREMENTS Salary The award may be used for applicant's salary (no cap).
 The total salary for the applicant and all salary sources must be specified in the budget.
 Salary support for the mentor(s) is not allowed.
 Salary support for post-doctoral research staff is not allowed.
 Research technician salary support is allowed with appropriate justification.
 Equipment FAER support is to be used primarily for ongoing research expenses.
 Major equipment purchases are considered to be the responsibility of the applicant's Department.
-The award may be used for minor equipment expenses related to the research project, with sufficient justification, at the discretion of FAER.
-An article of tangible nonexpendable property that has a useful life of more than 1 year and an acquisition cost that equals or exceeds \$5,000.
+The award may be used for minor equipment expenses related to the research project, with sufficient justification, at the discretion of FAER.(Major equipment is defined as an article of tangible nonexpendable property that has a useful life of more than 1 year and an acquisition cost that equals or exceeds \$5,000.)
 Expenses for computers not directly justified by the research are not allowed.
 Supplies The award may be used for supply expenses related to the research project.
-Travel No travel is allowed in the budget.
-Other Expenses Expenses Incremental patient costs directly related to the study are allowed for clinical research.
+Travel • \$2,000 of the application budget must be designated for participation in the FAER MRTG Annual Meeting.
+No other travel is allowed in the budget.
+Tuition FAER funds are intended to be directed primarily to research costs.
+However, requests for tuition support will be considered only in exceptional circumstances.
+In the event that tuition or course fees are proposed in a grant budget, the applicant should defend for courses within the institution the need for external rather than departmental support and describe for courses external to the institution that their home institution does not provide qualitatively similar courses.
+Other Expenses Incremental patient costs directly related to the study are allowed for clinical research.
 Indirect costs are not allowed.
 Secretarial or administrative costs are not allowed.
 Alterations and renovations are not allowed.